meroui/meroui-react/README.md

 ## License

 This project is licensed under the terms of the
 [MIT license](/LICENSE).
-You are allowed to freely use it but never allowed to create your ui framework that copies our components okay 😘
+You can use it freely on personal to enterprise projects. 😘

 ## Security